 The Hubble flow velocity of a comoving galaxy on the horizon is $V' = H(T)R{OH}$ and thus from Eq.(5.3.
 6) the horizon velocity is always V = 1+V'.
 In other words the horizon is moving at light velocity relative to comoving coordinates instantaneously on the horizon as measured by a central observer.
 Now clocks tick at the same rate in all comoving galaxies but clocks moving at almost the horizon light velocity (relative to comoving coordinates instantaneously on the horizon) will tick extremely slowly or as $1/\gamma$ from Eq.(5.3.
 3) as special relativity applies locally in this case.
 Thus Planck modes on the receding horizon will obey Eq's.(5.3.
 3) as seen in all comoving coordinates.
 Let us now imagine an infinity of frames all travelling at various relativistic velocities relative to comoving coordinates instantaneously on the horizon and radially as seen by central observers.
 We can think of these as spherical shells on the horizon all of one Planck length thickness as measured by observers moving radially with them.
 Transverse dimensions do not change for all radially moving observers and the effective surface area of all these shells is $4\pi R{OH}^2$.
-The internal volume of all these observers measures their thickness ΔR as one Planck length is
+The internal volume of all these shells as measured in rest frames by observers moving radially with them as each of these observers measures their thickness ΔR as one Planck length is